eholland1520/azure-function-app-defender/README.md

 5. Add dependencies to the project file
 6. Modify the C# function to include a reference to the app-embedded defender

+After completing the steps outlined below you will be able to verify the defender is connected from the Manages defenders screen in the Prisma Cloud console.

+Security events related to runtime defense of Azure c# functions with an app-embedded defender will appear in Monitor --> Events --> Serverless Audits.

 ## Create a Nuget.config file
 Create a new file called nuget.config, add the following text to the file.
 Save and close.
 ```